3D Slash: Background

-Therefore, curved shapes (cylinder, sphere, cone) are also approximated by the small cuboids of the octree.
+3D Slash is specifically meant for designing 3D printable objects, and its user experience focuses on a "stone-cutter metaphor".
+As part of this metaphor, it provides an original toolset, including the hammer tool (to remove a cuboid), the trowel (to add a cuboid), the chisel (to remove slices of cuboids), the brush (to set the color of cuboids), and the wood filler (to add a slice of cuboids), among others.

-3D Slash particularity is also based on its .STL files (standard 3D Printing file format) import / export function.
-3D Slash algorithm computes the mesh approximation thanks to the octree's cuboids (import) and the reverse operation for the export (computation of the octree's mesh envelope).
+3D Slash is capable of outputting .STL files through its import/export functionality.
+3D Slash computes the mesh approximation in terms of an octree's cuboids on import, and the reverse operation for the export: computation of the octree's mesh envelope as triangles.

 3D Slash enables community links with the possibility to share, like and re-use 3D designs among members.
 Printing is directly possible thanks to commercial partnerships.

-3D Slash provides a 3D modeling unique solution for non-designer mass-market audience, ages from 5 to 95, matching together creativity seeks, Do it yourself trends and their concrete production thanks to 3D Printing.
-On the other hand, 3D Slash is an easy handling rapid prototyping solution for entrepreneurship and the Makers community.

 3D Slash is integrated in various websites.
 As of January 2017 it is the only STL customization plugin for Thingiverse.
 It is the only 3D modeling app integrated in GoogleDrive.
 It is available as a plugin in Onshape.

-With 3D Slash Sylvain Huet was rewarded in 2014 : Gold Medal on Lépine 2014, famous French contest for international inventors since 1901; two ribbons as Maker of Merit on Paris MakerFaire 2014 from the organisator Le FabShop and from Sketchup.
+With 3D Slash, Sylvain Huet was awarded the 2014 Lépine Gold Medal, and two Maker of Merit ribbons at Paris MakerFaire 2014 from the organizer Le FabShop and from Sketchup.

-Since its release, the ease of use of 3D Slash has been recognized by various actors from the 3D printing field as well as from the Education area.
+Since its release, the ease of use of 3D Slash has been recognized by various actors from the 3D printing and Education fields.

+3D Slash Uses

+3D Slash is a user-friendly 3D modeling software designed to make 3D design accessible, fun, and easy to use.
+Created with the goal of simplifying 3D modeling, the software employs a unique interface resembling a building game, making it intuitive for beginners to create 3D models.
+The idea was to provide an engaging way for both children and adults to learn and enjoy 3D design.

+One of the main challenges in developing 3D Slash was balancing simplicity with functionality.
+The developers needed to ensure the software was user-friendly enough for beginners while still offering advanced features for more experienced users.
+Additionally, integrating offline and online synchronization capabilities posed a technical challenge.

+Today, 3D Slash is widely used in various fields.
+It's popular in educational settings, helping students learn about 3D printing and modeling.
+It's also utilized by hobbyists, small businesses, and professionals in fields such as architecture and jewelry design.
+The software's ability to import and modify existing 3D files makes it a versatile tool for a wide range of projects.